MEGA ENDS STATEMENT (Vision):

 2. Development and redevelopment occurs in an environmentally sensitive manner, preserving and restoring natural resources.

-4. Residents value natural water bodies and green spaces and recognize the importance of preserving them.
+5. Residents value all bodies of water and green spaces and recognize the importance of preserving them.

-6. The City employs feasible sustainable practices that promote development and maintain or enhance economic opportunity and community well-being while protecting and restoring the natural environment upon which people and economies depend.
-S
+7. The City employs feasible sustainable practices that promote development and maintain or enhance economic opportunity and community well-being while protecting and restoring the natural environment upon which people and economies depend.

 People find Burnsville a community with an effective, multi-modal transportation system connecting people and goods with destination points.